MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-edge-pattern-overview.md

 ## Summary

-This whitepaper provides a checklist of items that are important to consider during the authoring and designing of your hybrid applications.
+This article provides a checklist of items that are important to consider during the authoring and designing of your hybrid applications.
 Reviewing these pillars before you deploy your application prevents you from running into these questions in production outages and potentially requiring you to revisit your design.

 It can seem like a time-consuming task beforehand, but you easily get your return on investment if you design your application based on these pillars.